| | | | |

 the proceeds, and within a few days had stocked the

+family larder.
 Hannah's children adored her, but to her

 grandchildren she always seemed a rather forbidding